radude/mdx_truly_sane_lists/README.md

 # Mdx Truly Sane Lists
-An extension for Python-Markdown that makes lists truly sane.
+An extension for [Python-Markdown](https://github.com/Python-Markdown/markdown) that makes lists truly sane.
 Features custom indents for nested lists and fix for messy linebreaks and paragraphs between lists.

 ## Features

 * `nested_indent` option: Custom indent for nested lists.
-Defaults to 2.
+Defaults to `2`.
 Doesn't mess with code indents, which is still 4.

 * `sane` option: Makes linebreaks and paragraphs in lists behave as usually expected by user.
-I.e. no longer adds weird `p`, no extra linebreaks, no longer fuses lists together when they shouldn't be fused (see screenshots and examples below).
+No longer adds weird `p`, no extra linebreaks, no longer fuses lists together when they shouldn't be fused (see screenshots and examples below).
 Defaults to `True`.

 * Inherits [sane lists](https://python-markdown.github.io/extensions/sane_lists/) behavior, which doesn't allow the mixing of ordered and unordered lists.

+## Installation

+Pypi, manual and blah blah.
+TBD

 ## Usage